LostBeard/BlazorWebBluetoothDemo/README.md

 ## Introduction

 The **Blazor Web Bluetooth Demo** demonstrates communication between a Blazor WASM web application and an ESP32-S3 using Bluetooth Low Enery commincation via the Web Bluetooth API.
 With [SpawnDev.BlazorJS](https://github.com/LostBeard/SpawnDev.BlazorJS), you can create Blazor WASM web pages that interact with Bluetooth Low Energy (BLE) devices.
-This project aims to demonstrate the integration of Bluetooth technology into web applications, making it accessible for developers of all skill levels.
+The `ESP32BLEApp` project is a PlatformIO project that runs on the ESP32-S3-WROOM board and serves as the backend for the web application.
+The web app allows users to connect to BLE devices, send commands, and receive data in real-time.
+The `BlazorWebBluetoothDemo` project is a Blazor WebAssembly project that provides the user interface for the demo.
+It includes pages for connecting to BLE devices, sending commands, and displaying received data.
+The web app uses the Web Bluetooth API to establish a connection with the ESP32-S3 and communicate with it.

+## Getting Started
+- Upload the `ESP32BLEApp` project to your ESP32-S3-WROOM board using PlatformIO.
+Make sure to install the required libraries and dependencies.
+You can find the instructions for setting up PlatformIO [here](https://platformio.org/install).
+- Open the `BlazorWebBluetoothDemo` project in your preferred IDE (e.g., Visual Studio, Visual Studio Code).
+- Build and run the Blazor WebAssembly project.
+You can use the built-in development server or publish it to a web server.
+- Open the web application in a compatible web browser (e.g., Chrome, Edge) that supports the Web Bluetooth API.
+- Click `Connect to BLE Device` to `Pair` your ESP32-S3-WROOM board using the web app.
+You should see a list of available BLE devices as `ESP32`.
+- The Blazor app will connect to a GATT service running on the ESP32 and receive updated values from the ESP32 about once per second.
+- Click the `ON` and `OFF` buttons to control the ESP32's on board LED

 ## Features